jjfeng/jjfeng.github.io/joining.md

 title: Joining
 ---

+We're hiring for three positions:
+* a post-doc to work on post-market monitoring of ML algorithms
-We're hiring for two positions: (a) a post-doc to work on LLM research and (b) a post-doc/data scientist to be part of the ZSFG Predictive Analytics group!
+* a post-doc to work on LLM auditing
+* a post-doc/data scientist to be part of the ZSFG Predictive Analytics group!
 See a description of the positions below.

 -------
 # Postdoctoral researcher on post-market monitoring of machine learning algorithms